Template Numerical Library version\ main:bb09b17

 Static ODE solvers

-Static solvers are supposed to be used mainly when \( x \in R \) is scalar or \( \vec x \in R^n \) is vector where \( n \) is small.
-Firstly, we show example of scalar problem of the following form:
+Static solvers are primarily intended for scenarios where \( x \in R \) is scalar or \( \vec x \in R^n \) is vector with a relatively small dimension.
+We will demonstrate this through a scalar problem defined as follows:

 \[ \frac{d u}{dt} = t \sin ( t )\ \rm{ on }\ (0,T), \]